Stella-IT/XenXenXenSe/README.md

 ### API Docs
 Working in progress.
-Please refer to /docs of API Server for this time.
+Please refer to automatic documentation page of FastAPI (available at /docs) for this time.

 ## Developer
 ### Commit Conventions